Samsung/tizen-docs/docs/platform/reference/tizen-studio/local-build.md

 # Local Build Guide

-To build the code locally for testing follow the steps below:
+To build the code locally for testing, follow the steps below:

 **Figure: Local build workflow**